SS Saginaw Victory: War relief and Seacowboys

 In 1946, after World War II, Saginaw Victory was temporarily converted to a livestock ship, also called a cowboy ship.
 From 1945 to 1947, the United Nations Relief and Rehabilitation Administration and the Brethren Service Committee of the Church of the Brethren sent livestock to war-torn countries.
 These "seagoing cowboys" made about 360 trips on 73 different ships.
 The Heifers for Relief project was started by the Church of the Brethren in 1942; in 1953, this became Heifer International.
-Saginaw Victory made trips moving horses, heifers, and mules, as well as a some chicks, rabbits, and goats.
+Saginaw Victory made trips moving horses, heifers, and mules, as well as some chicks, rabbits, and goats.
 Saginaw Victory made four trips to Poland and one trip to Czechoslovakia with war relief livestock.
 Four departures were from Newport News, Virginia and one was from Montreal.

 In 1948 she was laid up in the National Defense Reserve Fleet, at Mobile, Alabama.